eben619/Zero-To-Dapp-Workshop/README.md

 (i) Intro to Solidity.<br>

-    - Data types (Value types, Reference types.. etc)<br>
+    - Data types (Value types, Reference types.. etc)
-    - Structure of a function in Solidity<br>
+    - Structure of a function in Solidity
-    - Visibility of functions.<br>
+    - Visibility of functions.
-    -  Inheritance.<br>
+    -  Inheritance.

 (ii) Writing a basic Escrow smart contract in Solidity.<br>

-    - Explaining the escrow smart contract's syntax.<br>
+    - Explaining the escrow smart contract's syntax.

 (iii) Introduction To Celo Composer<br>

-    - Create a new project with the celo composer. <br>
+    - Create a new project with the celo composer.
     - Explain Celo Composer Templates.
-(Valora, MiniPay, Social Connect)<br>
+(Valora, MiniPay, Social Connect)
     - Create a frontend for the Escrow Smart contract with Celo Composer.
     - Handle smart contract interactions.
     - How to add more chains to Celo Composer.